Michael C. Linn: Career

 Linn serves on the National Petroleum Council.
 Additionally, he is a Committee Chairman of the Independent Petroleum Association of America.
 He also serves on the Advisory Board of UH Energy, a research center at the University of Houston.

-He has written and published several articles in trade publications.

 Philanthropy

 Linn serves on the board of trustees of the Museum of Fine Arts, Houston.
 Additionally, he serves on the board of directors of the Houston Police Foundation.
 He has made charitable contributions to the Texas Heart Foundation.